Fine and performing arts

 The Faculty of Fine and Performing Arts is located in the city of Malmö and consists of Malmö Art Academy, Malmö Academy of Music and Malmö Theatre Academy.
 A broad and varied number of courses, study programmes and specialisations are offered within the different academies.
 The programmes combine theoretical studies with practice, and educate artists, musicians and actors possessing a high level of artistic and professional ability.
 A number of prominent artists, both in Sweden and internationally, have studied at Lund University’s Faculty of Fine and Performing Arts.

 Applicants undergo an extensive admission process.
 In order to be admitted, both skills, talent and motivation are required.
-As a successful candidate you can expect a unique opportunity to do what you are passionate about in a stimulating environment.
+As a successful candidate, you can expect a unique opportunity to do what you are passionate about in a stimulating environment.

 Both practice and guidance are necessary for students to develop their artistry, and we consider it important that our lecturers and teachers combine their teaching with being practising artists, musicians and actors.
-Independent work is also emphasised and there is a good access of studios and practice rooms at each Academy.
+Independent work is also emphasised and there is good access to studios and practice rooms at each Academy.

 Participation in and interaction with the surrounding cultural life is prioritised.
 Students participate in various public exhibitions, concerts and performances.
 These are often highly appreciated and well attended, both by local people and other students.
 Malmö Academy of Theatre has its own theatre in connection with its premises, Malmö Academy of Art presents its own exhibitions in its student gallery and Malmö Academy of Music arranges over 200 concerts a year.